 The Office of the President is the lead component for executive management of the institution.
-It comprises the office of the Liaison to the Board of Trustees and the president's administrative and managerial staff.
-The President's Cabinet comprises the Provost and Vice President of Academic Affairs, the Vice President for Administration and Finance, the Vice President for Institutional Advancement, the Vice President for Information Technology Services and Assessment, the Vice Provost for Research and Public Service, the Vice Provost for Access and Enrollment Services, the Vice President for Business Development and Innovation, and the Director of Presidential Operations.
+It comprises the Office of the Liaison to the Board of Trustees and the president's administrative and managerial staff.
+The president's cabinet comprises the Provost and Vice President for Academic Affairs, the Vice President for Administration and Finance, the Vice President for Institutional Advancement, the Vice President for Information Technology Services and Assessment, the Vice Provost for Research and Public Service, the Vice President for Business Development and Innovation, and the Director of Presidential Operations.
 The president meets with his direct reports bi-monthly to discuss and decide policies and develop strategies for the achievement of institutional priorities.